 Many people think you need to be a great writer to create a successful travel blog.
 And it certainly helps to be a great writer, but that is also something you can work at over time.
 Travel blogs are visual, and photos are important, not only for the blog itself but to have consistent social media with great photos.How to Take Better Food Travel Photos The Best Camera for Food Photography

 Now, these posts aren’t focused on how to start a photography blog, but they are a good start for learning how to take better travel and food photos.
 And, that includes investing in a good camera, either a DSLR or a great mobile phone, like the Samsung Galaxy S9.
 We switched to Samsung a few years ago because it takes the best photos and videos – way better than the iPhone!
 And, for new travel bloggers, it is the best tool because there is no reason to buy an expensive camera.
 It’s the perfect place to start!
 It’s also important to have a great smartphone when trying to become a digital nomad because it is like your office some days.

 FAQs & Further Resources – How to Start Writing a Blog

-- What other resources are out there on how to blog?
 When talking about how to write a travel blog, there are a few other important resources.
 First, check out some of the Facebook groups for travel bloggers.
-It’s a way to stay connected to the community, and to learn from others.
+It’s a way to stay connected to the community and to learn from others.

-- Where can I get more advice on how to make a blog more professional?
 When I started taking my blog seriously, I enrolled in Travel Blog Success.
 But, that program is now part of Nomadic Matt’s Superstar Blogging Program.
-He offers 4 different travel blogging courses, including How to Be a Travel Blogger, as well as courses on photography, filmmaking, and travel writing.
+He offers 4 different travel blogging courses, including How to Be a Travel Blogger, as well as courses in photography, filmmaking, and travel writing.
 Courses start at only $79, but the How to Be a Travel Blogger course is $249.

 *This post contains compensated links.
 Find more info in my DISCLAIMER.